sathish10045/gdomxmlcreation/README.md

 XMLAggregationProcess.java,it's main class to execute the project.

+XMLDataMapping.java:This file contains Integer value mapping to parse the file.

+XMLTag.java:This file contains for generate the tags.

 User can pass the below four files for testing this project and out of this four files, if user enters user will get a appropriate error message.